Toilet training a puppy in 7 days… it sounds wonderful: No sorcery, just a few tips, tricks and the slightest bit of patience.

 - After playing or training

-Follow the routine in the same order as Day 2, and you may perhaps start noticing how you and puppy are seeing more eye to eye about your daily routine.
+Follow the routine in the same order as Day 2, and you may perhaps start noticing how you and your puppy are seeing more eye to eye about your daily routine.

 On your part, you’ll be getting more used to the nightly and early morning wake ups.
 Your puppy will be more accustomed to the midnight potty express ride when feeling like going to the loo.